 On March 26, 1821, German statistician Ernst Engel was born.
 Engel was head of the Prussian Statistical Bureau (1860-82) and is best known for the “Engel curve,” or Engel‘s law, which states that the proportion of expenditure on food will fall as income rises, i.e. food is a necessary good.
-Ernst Engel studied at the Freiberg University of Mining and Technology, in Saxony, and on completing his curriculum traveled in Germany and…Read more
+He who attempts to draw any conclusion whatever as to the nation’s wealth or poverty from the mere fact of a favorable…Read more

 You are here: Home › Post Tagged with: "Ernst Engel"